Dasmer/dasmer.github.io/books/notes/power.md

 - think they can do everything on their own and fail to bring allies that could be helpful along with them.
 - can be overconfident and arrogant
 - can be intimidating

+## Chapter 3: Choosing Where to Start
+Where you build your career matters.
+Where you start affects your salary growth.
+Common mistake: Join department dealing with the org's current core activity -> There's already a lot of talented competition there.
+Their career paths there are already established.

+### Unexpected Paths to Power
+*Yusuf at SAP Anecdote* Lucky and serendipitous, but with intention.

+*Whiz Kids at Ford Anecdote* Strategic to join Ford Whiz Kids had the following:
+1. Advanced degrees + elite credentials
+1. Analytical orientation -> Appearance of rationality for a troubled company
+1. Could talk like Wall Street -> Important when Ford was going public
+1. Centrality in Consequential Decisions -> Finance moved talented people into other areas of co. to extend influence.
+It controlled agendas and flow of information.
+They determined performance evaluation process at company.

+### What makes some departments more powerful than others
+- Common bonds of communication with trust that come through shared experiences.
+- Critical resources (money + skills)
+As demands change, so does the locus of power in a company.
+When *Yusuf* came to SAP, designing software wasn't the problem that needed solving.
+There were already brilliant engineers.
+SAP or competitior already had the Large Enterprise market covered.
+Needed to expand. *Central Strategic Focus and Marketing Approach* was the Need.
+That's what Yusuf covered by heading CCT.
+When *Whiz Kids* came to Ford, design + engineering weren't critical (there were barely any cars on the road so people bought whatever was built).
+Analytical skills and high education were the most important at Ford at the time.